Satellite Communications Glossary of Terms

 Baseband – The basic direct output signal in an intermediate frequency based obtained directly from a television camera, satellite television receiver, or video tape recorder…read more.

 Baud – The rate of data transmission based on the number of signal elements or symbols transmitted per second.
-Today most digital signals are characterised in bits per second (bps).
+Today most digital signals are characterized in bits per second (bps).

 Beacon – A low power and highly stable carrier signal, which is used by earth stations equipped with an automatic (satellite) tracking system.
 Beacons can be generated on-board the satellite, or transmitted from the ground and relayed through the satellite.
 When generated on-board the satellite, they are also known as satellite or on-board beacons and sometimes carry telemetry signals.